How Freelancers Can Prevent Chargebacks (7 Effective Strategies)

-We all know the financial hardships freelancers face when finding new clients, preserving existing income sources, maintaining cash flow during slow times, figuring out income taxes and more.
+We all know the financial challenges freelancers face when finding new clients, preserving existing income sources, maintaining cash flow during slow times, handling income taxes, and more.
 Unfortunately, there is another financial hurdle you could face as a freelancer: chargebacks.

 A chargeback is a forced credit card refund.
 Chargebacks are a form of consumer protection, originally created to protect people from fraud and unauthorized transactions.
 The merchant bears the burden of proof.
 All the cardholder (freelance client) has to do is contact the bank and ask for their money back.

-As you can see, chargebacks open the door for fraudsters which may include clients of questionable character looking to cheat the system.
-So here are some financial hacks or tips for freelancers to prevent chargebacks.
+As you can see, chargebacks open the door for fraudsters, which may include clients of questionable character looking to cheat the system.
+So here are some financial tips for freelancers to prevent chargebacks.

 Accepting Credit Cards As Payment

-The first solution off the top of your head would probably be to just do away with the idea of accepting credit card as payment.
-But know that other forms of payment come with dangers too: check fraud, counterfeit and bouncing checks are a few unpleasant side effects of accepting checks as payment.
+The first solution that might come to mind is to avoid accepting credit cards as payment altogether.
+However, other forms of payment come with risks too: check fraud, counterfeit checks, and bouncing checks are some unpleasant side effects of accepting checks as payment.

 Best Ways To Prevent Chargebacks